fourkitchens/csumb-style-guide/README.md

 # CSUMB style guide

-Style guide for the new worldpulse.com
+Style guide for the new csumb.edu

 * Jekyll
 * Grunt